neo064/recipes/README.md

 Recipe managing system

 Recipes
-Project descriptionWeb application to manage cooking recipes defined by a title, ingredients, steps, a photo, an embedded URL video, preparation time, cooking time.
+Web application to manage cooking recipes defined by a title, ingredients, steps, a photo, an embedded URL video, preparation time, cooking time.

 Functionalities :
 - Add /modify a recipe (in progress)